Emad-H/Physical-Verification-using-SKY130/README.md

 ![5b extra](Day3/3-50.png)

 Moving onto exercise 5c, poly contacts need a special type of layer etch and not an implant, called NPC or nitride poly cut.
-The NPC etches through any nitride residue on the poly to ensure firmer contact between the poly and local inteconnect.
+The NPC etches through any nitride residue on the poly to ensure firmer contact between the poly and local interconnect.
 We can see this using the command below.

 ![5c 1](Day3/3-52.png)